Luka Topalović: Inter Milan

+Loan to Carrarese

+On 27 August 2026, Topalović joined Serie B side Carrarese on a season-long loan with an option to buy.

 International career

 Due to his origins, Topalović is eligible to represent Slovenia, Croatia and Bosnia and Herzegovina internationally.

 He has represented Slovenia from under-16 to under-21 level.

 Personal life

 Topalović was born in Slovenj Gradec, Slovenia to Bosnian Croat parents, originally from Kotor Varoš.